JJ0BY/Infinite-Exponential-Tower-Fractal-Generator/README.md

-# LambertW-Infinite-Exponential-Tower-Fractal-Generator
+# Infinite-Exponential-Tower-Fractal-Generator
-<h1> Welcome to a Western Univeristy USRI project!
-Here are the steps to create your own Lambert W picture </h1>
+<h1> Welcome to a Western University USRI project!
+Here are the steps to create your own fractal picture </h1>

-<h2> You need C++, g++, mpfr and gmp modules instealled in your compiler while for Python you need the modules sys, csv, numpy, tracemalloc, time, pickle, matplotlib, random, colorsys and multiprocessing</h2>
+<h2> You need C++, g++, mpfr and gmp modules installed in your compiler while for Python you need the modules sys, csv, numpy, tracemalloc, time, pickle, matplotlib, random, colorsys and multiprocessing</h2>

 - &nbsp; Go to MAIN.cpp, change the settings to what you want and build the MAIN.exe file using the following command "g++  MAIN.cpp -o MAIN -lmpfr -lgmp"
 - &nbsp; Run the MAIN.exe file, this will take some time depending on your computer and the settings you have picked.